Devgiri26/Codex-intern-projects/README.md

 # Codex-intern-projects
-made a simple login page and spotify downloader
+made a simple login page and spotify downloader using html css javascript and rapid api